Are you the one true church?

 - Yes, there are several Presbyterian denominations within the United States.
 We are part of the Presbyterian Church in America (PCA).
 You can see a comparison of our denomination with the larger, PCUSA denomination here.

 Do you believe in the Trinity?

 - Yes.
-Thought the word Trinity is not in the Bible, it is a term used to describe how God is described in the Bible.
+Though the word Trinity is not in the Bible, it is a term used to describe how God is shown in the Bible.
 Our shorter catechism gives a helpful definition of the Trinity, "There are three persons in the Godhead; the Father, the Son, and the Holy Ghost; and these three are one God, the same in substance, equal in power and glory."
 Though this teaching of the oneness and threeness of God may seem paradoxical to us, we know that God's ways are higher than our ways.

 What translation of the Bible do you use?

 - We do not endorse any one particular translation of Scripture.
 Each translation has its own benefits, and we are thankful to live in a time when so many good translations are available.
 We read from the NIV in our services.
 Our pastor often translates the Scripture from the Hebrew or Greek as he prepares the sermon.
 Some common translations that we recommend are the ESV, KJV, NASB, NKJV, NIV and NLT.